wezelball/rjove_power/README.md

 A couple of hours of work has produced output that can be read by heatmap.py.
 The uppper frequency limit may be a little off, but the output looks good.

+Time-stamped files are now creted

-There is a problem where the C++ callback crashes the python program, and thereby loses control of the process.
-I have to kill the PID to get it to stop.
+Fixed problem where C++ callback crashes python program.

+Uses UTC time-stamped files of length determined by user.

+ISSUES
+Occasionally, HackRF seems to hang, and file writing stops.
+No change in output seen on application.
+I have to kill process and reboot HackRF to recover.

-I have note tested frequency ranges that exceed the bandwidth of the SDR.
+I have not tested frequency ranges that exceed the bandwidth of the SDR.